-8.3.1 South Hams District Council will register and administer small society lotteries as defined under the Act.
-Advice regarding small society lotteries and the definitions of the above exempt lotteries is available from both the Gambling Commission website and the South Hams District Council website.

-- 8.3.2 Small society lotteries can only be operated by non-commercial societies, as defined in Section 19 of the Act.
+- 8.3.1 South Hams District Council will register and administer small society lotteries as defined under the Act.
+Advice regarding small society lotteries and the definitions of the above exempt lotteries is available from both the Gambling Commission website and the South Hams District Council website. - 8.3.2 Small society lotteries can only be operated by non-commercial societies, as defined in Section 19 of the Act.
 This states that a society is non-commercial if it is established and conducted: - For charitable purposes, as defined in s.2 of the Charities Act 2006. - For the purpose of enabling participation in, or supporting, sport, athletics or cultural activity. - For any other non-commercial purpose other than that of private gain. - 8.3.3 The society must have been established for one of the above permitted purposes and the proceeds of any lottery must be devoted to those purposes.
 It is not permissible to establish a society whose sole purpose is to facilitate lotteries. - 8.3.4 This Licensing Authority will adopt a risk based approach towards its enforcement responsibilities for small society lotteries.
-The Authority considers that the following list, although not exclusive, could affect the risk status of the operator: - Submission of late returns (returns must be submitted no later than three months after the date on which the lottery draw was held); - Submission of incomplete or incorrect returns; - Breaches of the limits for small society lotteries. - 8.4 Further information can be found on the Gambling Commission website: http://www.gamblingcommission.gov.uk/for-licensing-authorities/GLA/Part-34-Small-society-lotteries.aspx.
+The Authority considers that the following list, although not exclusive, could affect the risk status of the operator: - Submission of late returns (returns must be submitted no later than three months after the date on which the lottery draw was held); - Submission of incomplete or incorrect returns; - Breaches of the limits for small society lotteries. - 8.4 Further information on fundraising and lotteries can be found on the Gambling Commission website:

-Disclaimer: This Licensing Authority wishes to make clear that the Gambling Commission's Guidance to Local Authorities (5th Edition - September 2015) was the most recent information available at the time of writing and can be the subject of change within the period that this statement of principles is in force.
-I would also draw your attention to the following:
+Disclaimer: This Licensing Authority wishes to make clear that the Gambling Commission's Guidance to Local Authorities was the most recent information available at the time of writing and can be the subject of change within the period that this statement of principles is in force.
+We would also draw your attention to the following: